Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Results and Discussion

-To reveal under which conditions nonlinearity is the most pronounced, we plot in Fig.~\ref{fig:high_harmonics}\,(c) the FMR frequency dependence on the external magnetic field obtained in experiment (symbols) and in numerical calculations (red solid line) that are in good agreement with each other.
-In contrast, near the critical field of the laser-excited film (40~mT) the solution of the linearized LLG equation (black dashed line) does not match the experimental results.
-Also, higher harmonics appear in the same field region.
-Importantly, nonlinearity causes qualitative changes in the field dependence of the FMR frequency that can not be explained by only laser-induced reduction of $M_S$ and $K_C$.
-To emphasise it, we plot in Fig.~\ref{fig:high_harmonics}\,(c) the solution of the linearized LLG for the equilibrium parameters of the film (dashed blue line).
-Clearly, disregarding nonlinearity can obscure the conclusions regarding the laser-induced changes of a magnetic state.
+To reveal under which conditions nonlinearity is most pronounced, we plot in Fig.~\ref{fig:high_harmonics}\,(c) the dependence of the FMR frequency on the external magnetic field obtained from experiment (symbols) and from numerical calculations (red solid line).
+The two are in good agreement.
+In contrast, near the critical field of the laser-excited film (40~mT), the solution of the linearized LLG equation~\cite{smit1955ferromagnetic} (black dashed line) does not match the experimental results.
+Higher harmonics also appear in the same field region.
+Importantly, nonlinearity causes qualitative changes in the field dependence of the FMR frequency that can not be explained by the laser-induced reduction of $M_S$ and $K_C$ alone.
+To emphasise this, we plot in Fig.~\ref{fig:high_harmonics}\,(c) the linearized LLG solution for the equilibrium parameters of the film (dashed blue line).
+Clearly, disregarding nonlinearity can obscure the conclusions about the laser-induced changes of the magnetic state.